Projects

 This page describes philosophy endeavours that are not research, media, or teaching.

 An overarching and unifying aim of my life is to create spaces for people to share and co-create interesting ideas.
-My event organising, community facilitating, editing, art gallery curatorial work—and some of my writing, research, personal artwork, and circus performing—can be seen as a Gesamtkunstwerk that converges towards this overarching aim.
-My teaching, friendships, and public philosophy are also influenced by this overarching aim.
+My event organising, community facilitating, public philosophy, editing, art gallery curatorial work—and some of my writing, research, personal artwork, and circus performing—can be seen as a Gesamtkunstwerk that converges towards this overarching aim.
+My teaching, friendships, and circus endeavours are also influenced by this overarching aim.

 Creating spaces for people to share and co-create interesting ideas sometimes requires innovating away from the standard objection-first, adversarial norms of academia, towards other ways of gathering.
 Until I think of a better term, I'll call this "the art of academic gathering".